Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 • B2B and wholesale

-For retail organisations, this typically includes:
+Effective retail logistics typically includes:

 • Centralized and regional distribution centers